 - Strong understanding of IT infrastructures and their vulnerabilities

 - Computer forensics skills

-The more specific technical skills and knowledge will vary depending on the specific career path you choose, but often you will also need an understanding of these skills:
+The more specific technical skills and knowledge will vary depending on the specific career path you choose.
+For example, the skills you need might also depend on the specific area you’re working in, for example, Supply Chain Cybersecurity.
+But, often, you will also need an understanding of these skills:

 - Intrusion detection